jorgepascoPE/Android-snippets/README.md

 ### Android training

 Snippets for basic functionality of Kotlin for Android.
+Go to the wiki to find them.